box/box-python-sdk-gen/docs/authentication.md

 they will be redirected to your application's `redirect_uri` which will contain an auth code.
 This auth code can then be used along with your client ID and client secret to establish an API connection.
-You need to provide the auth code to the SDK to obtain an access token, then you can use the SDK as usual.
+You need to provide the auth code to the SDK to obtain an access token.
+Calling `auth.get_tokens_authorization_code_grant('YOUR_ACCESS_CODE')` will exchange the auth code for an access token and save it in the `BoxOAuth` token storage.
+The SDK will automatically refresh the token when needed.
+All you need to do is create a client object with the `BoxOAuth` object and start making API calls.

 <!-- sample post_oauth2_token --->